Sign In / Sign Out

 No, at this time there is not a session for rising 11th graders.

 Parent meetings will be held at select schools prior to the application due date in March.
-Contact your school’s gifted coordinator, administrator, or counselor to learn if a parent meeting can/will be offered.
+Contact your school’s teacher, counselor or administrator to learn if a parent meeting can/will be offered.
 You may also contact BSS to learn about parent meetings held at other schools.

 Applicants should ask a teacher or a counselor to complete the recommendation.
 The recommender should be a person who can evaluate the applicant’s academic performance and potential for success at BSS.